-If the world workforce is over 6 billion in the year 2050, what percent of the public could really be employed in these sectors; if sports is included, then most people could participate and a mix of entrepreneurs and/or government will likely find ways to monetize this activity so that it constitutes at least partially remunerative part-time employment for all, somewhat off-setting the cost of universal supplementary income; ever more important as world continues to automate amid of a search for "personal value;" this is obviously good in scenario 1, but if scenario 2 occurs the these industries will be mostly for the wealthy and governors of the NT technologies; these already are some of the fastest growing employment generators, and with more leisure time looming in the future because of automation, these will continue to be growth industries; the culture side needs more exploration.
+- If the world workforce is over 6 billion in the year 2050, what percent of the public could really be employed in these sectors; if sports is included, then most people could participate and a mix of entrepreneurs and/or government will likely find ways to monetize this activity so that it constitutes at least partially remunerative part-time employment for all, somewhat off-setting the cost of universal supplementary income; - Ever more important as world continues to automate amid of a search for "personal value"; - This is obviously good in scenario I, but if scenario 2 occurs then these industries will be mostly for the wealthy and governors of the NTs;

+- These already are some of the fastest growing employment generators, and with more leisure time looming in the future because of automation, these will continue to be growth industries; - The culture side needs more exploration.

-Even with automation, these industries should provide ongoing opportunities for gainful employment; synthesizers didn't replace too many musicians, and the number of sports should continue to grow as well; depends on the scenarios of consequences of automatization of work; these sectors don't require lengthy, intellectually demanding education and are sufficiently popular so as to reduce future political opposition, sports and entertainment can become the equivalent of the Roman bread and circuses except that both the spectators and participants may be willing to pay for the activity.
+- Even with automation, these industries should provide ongoing opportunities for gainful employment; - Synthesizers didn't replace too many musicians, and the number of sports should continue to grow as well; - Depends on the scenarios of consequences of automatization of work; - These sectors don't require lengthy, intellectually demanding education and are sufficiently popular so as to reduce future political opposition, sports and entertainment can become the equivalent of the Roman bread and circuses except that both the spectators and participants may be willing to pay for the activity.

-It is imperative to turn to less material-intensive lifestyles for the humankind to survive on this planet.
-Leisure, culture and entertainment are key in this, tourism less so; great opportunity for aging populations; meaningful service to some cause or community is often more desirable that a live of entertainment and tourism so encourage the option of service in spite of, or along with, care-giver robots and advanced AI; inevitable consequence of technological growth; it is well underway with expanding new media and improved production technologies - how many jobs will virtual reality create over the next three decades; great cities are promoting this now attracting investment and the cycle continues to grow; what remains to be done is for governments to transplant this "virtuous cycle" to smaller cities and rural areas; make sure government promotion does not become propaganda; in addition to promotion, add training courses in culture, music, etc.; good for reducing economic stress and paying people to create culture.
+- It is imperative to turn to less materialintensive lifestyles for the humankind to survive on this planet.
+Leisure, culture and entertainment are key in this, tourism less - Great opportunity for aging populations; - Meaningful service to some cause or community is often more desirable that a live of entertainment and tourism so encourage the option of service in spite of, or along with, care-giver robots and advanced Al; inevitable consequence of technological growth; - It is well underway with expanding new media and improved production technologies - how many jobs will virtual reality create over the next three decades? - Great cities are promoting this now attracting investment and the cycle continues to grow; what remains to be done is for governments to transplant this

+- "virtuous cycle" to smaller cities and rural areas.
+Make sure government promotion does not become propaganda; - In addition to promotion, add training courses in culture, music, etc.; - Good for reducing economic stress and paying people to create culture.